 A bacterial, sexually transmitted disease, Chlamydia is one of the most common of all STDs.
 It spreads through sexual contact with the infected person.
-Usually, the transmission occurs through contact with infected secretions during vaginal, oral or anal sex.
+Usually, the transmission occurs through contact with infected secretions during vaginal, oral, or anal sex.
 Transmission may also occur through close genital contact with an infected individual.

 Though easily treatable, it poses a threat due to its ‘silent’ nature.
-90 percent of the infected women may not show any symptoms and the infection that is so easily treatable may turn into PID , Pelvic Inflammatory Disease, over a period of several months
+90 percent of the infected women may not show any symptoms and the infection that is so easily treatable may turn into PID, Pelvic Inflammatory Disease, over a period of several months

-- Exposure with an infected person
+- Exposure to an infected person

-- Abnormal, foul smelling or thick vaginal discharge
+- Abnormal, foul-smelling, or thick vaginal discharge

 - Inter-menstrual bleeding